 Use the provided pass card to leave this room

 Yes!
 Homework is any assignments not completed in class each day.
-Students receive a Learning chart for each unit that lists all assignments by unit, chapter, and lesson.
-It includes group and individual assignments, quizzes, tests and other assignments.
+Students receive a Learning checklist for each unit chapter that lists all assignments by unit, chapter, and lesson.
+It includes individual assignments, quizzes, tests and online assignments.
 If the day's assignments are not finished then the student has homework that night.

 Note: Honors biology students have a research project for each unit to be completed at home

 Parents: If your student seems to have an excessive amount of biology homework, this is because he/she is off-task during class.

 There are several options for absent students to complete missed work:

 1. Each student has a learning chart for the unit.
 When you are absent, continue completing the tasks on the learning chart.

 2. Check on your Microsoft Teams Class account and the eText Account for assignments.

 Note: I follow MCPS absentee policy for missed work.
 You have 2 days for each day absent in order to earn full credit.
 After 7 days from absence I will not grade your work.
 In-between is worth one-half credit.
 This includes quizzes, tests and labs, so don't delay.

 If you need an online assignment re-opened for you, send me the assignment name, the date assigned.
 I will reopen Skyward assignments for students during the week window of time.

 The misbehavior indicated in (see"Why do I have an "N") has continued after the "N" was posted in your grades.
 Always check your grades on the portal regularly for conduct and academic achievement.